It seems like a simple question.

 When cannabis plants first start flowering, they need a lot of nutrients.
 After about a month, the need for nutes diminishes.
 The food they need differs from the vegging stage, however.
 Specifically, marijuana plants no longer need a lot of nitrogen in the bloom stage.

 The easiest way to ensure your plants get the correct amount of each nutrient is to use a set of them made specifically for cannabis.
 These sets contain separate bottles for vegging and flowering.
+This nutrient solution set from Fox Farm is perfect for weed plants.

 Begin by giving your plants about half of the amount recommended on the bottle of your flowering nutrient solution.
 If they are growing rapidly and need more, up the amount to 3/4 of the recommendation.

 But don’t abruptly switch to the flowering solution.
 You’ll want to continue giving your plants the growing solution for the first week or so.
+Always keep an eye out for signs of nutrient deficiency or excess.
+This cannabis nutrient deficiency chart can help.

 Around the halfway point of the bloom stage, you want to begin reducing the amount of nutrients gradually.
 During the last few weeks before harvest time, the plants should no longer be receiving any nutrients.